DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 Separating the configurations of the API key and the forwarder means that you don't need to provide the Datadog API key when updating the forwarder.

-**Note:** The `DdApiKey` parameter is required by the CloudFormation template, so you need to give it a placeholder value (any value) to apply.
 To update or upgrade the forwarder in the future, apply the forwarder configuration again.

 #### Sample configuration